 4 What are the principles for the processing of data?

-6 How are the data being secured?
+6 How are the data secured?

-b) If TML collects and/or processes data as part of specific projects, the framework is always being registered by means of a clause or agreement.
-In case of a questionnaire or stakeholders survey, the people concerned will always being informed on the goal of the survey, the way in which the data are being stored and secured, and their rights.
+b) If TML collects and/or processes data as part of specific projects, the framework is always registered by means of a clause or agreement.
+In case of a questionnaire or stakeholder survey, the people concerned will always be informed on the goal of the survey, the way in which the data are being stored and secured, and their rights.
 The data collected in this context is stored in a separate password-protected folder, which can only be accessed by employees directly involved in this project.

 c) Personnel data is stored in a database on the TML server, which can only be accessed by those employees who are competent for personnel administration and management.
-In addition, the data necessary for payroll administration and insurance are shared with our social secretariat and insurance office, for which a processing agreement has been drawn up.
+In addition, the data necessary for payroll administration and insurance are shared with our social secretariat and insurance office, for whom a processing agreement has been drawn up.

 7 Your rights